 There is an almost melodramatic irony in the fact that this tiny island of wildness should become neighbor to a golf course, perhaps the pluperfect engineered environment.
 Sapp's original plans for The Rail housing development were drafted in the mid-1970s, and called for 477 detached single-family houses, condos, and cluster houses on roughly 240 acres of land.
 The houses were to be built among and near the meandering fairways on streets bearing such names as "Cabin Smoke Drive."
 The sketches of the project bore the legend, "The dreams which accompany all human actions should be nurtured by the places in. which people live."

 The Rail was expected to eventually house some 2,000 people.
-And people mean dogs, cats, kids (ecologically all must be considered predator species), beer cans, stereos, motorbikes, paper plates, insecticides, street lights, starlings, exhaust fumes, weed killers, and campfires.
+And "people" mean dogs, cats, kids (ecologically, all must be considered predator species), beer cans, stereos, motorbikes, paper plates, insecticides, street lights, starlings, exhaust fumes, weed killers, and carelessly tended campfires.

 A meeting was held last November in Department of Conservation offices in Springfield.
 The meeting provided staff from the Department of Conservation and Illinois State Museum, plus Sierra Club members (what DOC naturalist John Schwegman later called "protection interests") a chance to "reach a consensus on the real threats" to the park.
 These informal discussions were to constitute the closest thing to a Carpenter Park environmental impact statement so far drawn up.